TripsBrazilChapada dos Veadeiros

 • Cachoeira do Guardião

 An 18 km day with gentle elevation change (about 180 m up, 120 m down) brings you to the Corrente River.
-Along the way, you visit Guardião Waterfall, set deep in the Vão do Moleque valley.
+Along the way, visit Guardião Waterfall, set deep in the Vão do Moleque valley.

 Day 5